 The next part of the “Setup the Response” section allows you to create a variable to represent Dialogflow responses (be it final responses or prompts) and display them on your Landbot interface.
 I named the variable - simply - @response_1

 In most cases, you won’t require the output context or payloads, so skip the fields and click SAVE.

 Now it’s time to connect the Dialogflow integration block with the rest of the world.
 As you can see, the block has three different outputs: Green, Yellow, and Pink.

 The green output is the route the bot will take when the natural language input you sent to Dialogflow and matched with an intent successfully.
 In case you requested entities, the bot will take this path only once all of the required entities are collected.
 Success output allows the bot to proceed with the conversation flow.

 Your bot will travel down the yellow route in case Dialogflow collected some but not all the required entities.
-Hence after matching the intent successfully, it will return the conversation back to Dialogflow allowing it to ask the pre-designed prompts.
+Hence, after successfully matching the intent, it will return the conversation to Dialogflow, allowing it to ask the pre-designed prompts.

-(Note: If you are creating an NLP flow for the web and want to make the end of conversation more obvious, select the “Send a Message” block which will cause that user input field won’t appear at all.
-Naturally, this will change nothing on interfaces such as WhatsApp or Facebook Messenger where the input field is a natural part of the interface.)
+(Note: If you are creating an NLP flow for the web and want to make the end of the conversation more obvious, select the “Send a Message” block which will make the user input field not appear at all.
+Naturally, this will change nothing on interfaces such as WhatsApp or Facebook Messenger, where the input field is a natural part of the interface.)

 This way, when the bot takes the: